Catherine Ledner/Getty Images

 Down payment lowers funding fee

-The chief benefit of making a down payment is paying a lower funding fee, says Joe Parsons, senior loan officer for PFS Funding, a mortgage company in Dublin, California.
+The main benefit of making a down payment is paying a lower funding fee.

 The funding fee supports the loan guaranty, which encourages lenders to offer VA loans at lower rates and with easier qualifying guidelines.